New York Pitch Conference Faculty

 Dana Isaacson, Senior Editor at the Random House Publishing Group, has worked in the book publishing industry for nearly twenty years in various capacities: as abridger, literary agent, writer, online editor and acquisitions and content editor.
 Prior to Random House, he edited at Pocket Books, St. Martin's Press, and ReganBooks.
 At Random House, he has worked on a wide variety of titles -- from bestselling commercial fiction (Tess Gerritsen's THE MEPHISTO CLUB, Dianne Emley's THE FIRST CUT) to literary biographies (TOO BRIEF A TREAT: THE COLLECTED LETTERS OF TRUMAN CAPOTE, Jonathan Reynolds' WRESTLING WITH GRAVY) to historical narratives (Gerry Adams' A FARTHER SHORE, Michael Kauffman's AMERICAN BRUTUS).

-Peter Joseph is a senior editor at Thomas Dunne Books, an imprint of St. Martin's Press, where he acquires fiction and nonfiction.
+Peter Joseph is an executive editor at Thomas Dunne Books, an imprint of St. Martin's Press, where he acquires fiction and nonfiction.
 His nonfiction list covers narrative nonfiction, memoirs, biographies, nature, science, history, politics, and humor.
 His fiction list includes literary, general fiction, crime, and historical novels.
 He has edited notable and bestselling authors such as Patrick J. Buchanan, Senator Robert Byrd, Mayor Buddy Cianci, Dario Fo, Steve Guttenberg, Steve Hamilton, Robert Littell, Lt.Col.
 Anthony Shaffer, William Shatner, Wilbur Smith and Senator Arlen Specter.
 With Anne Hillerman, he co-founded the annual Tony Hillerman Prize for debut mystery set in the Southwest.
 He is also author of Boozy Brunch: The Quintessential Guide to Daytime Drinking.

 Executive Editor Lyssa Keusch acquires primarily commercial fiction for the William Morrow/Avon imprint of HarperCollins Publishers.
-Her main focus is on rich, textured, thought-provoking commercial women's fiction, contemporary or historical fiction, and high concept, smart thrillers and suspense.
+Her main focus is on rich, textured, thought-provoking commercial women's fiction, contemporary upmarket or historical fiction, and high-concept thrillers, mysteries and suspense.
 She has launched the careers of New York Times bestselling authors James Rollins and Julia Quinn, with whom she is thrilled to continue to work.
 Among her other authors are New York Times bestsellers J. A. Jance, Jefferson Bass, Samantha James, and Elizabeth Boyle, award-winners Jamie Freveletti, Sean Chercover, Robin Burcell, and Mary Daheim, and international bestsellers Kathryn Fox and Glenn Cooper.
 While her list is generally comprised of commercial fiction, she enjoys editing the occasional narrative nonfiction project as well, keeping an eye out for books in which the reader learns something fascinating, on topics ranging from popular science and nature to history to cultural explorations to memoir.

 Matt Martz began his publishing career in 2004 and joined St. Martin's editorial staff in 2006.
 His list is split evenly between crime fiction and narrative nonfiction.
 His tastes in crime fiction run from explosive thrillers to cozies and all points in between, and they are published under the Minotaur Books imprint.
 Alongside of commercial fiction, he also publishes narrative non-fiction for St. Martin's in the categories of current affairs, politics, business, and history.